All articles

 KnowledgeOwl is a knowledge base software tool that makes it easy to create, update, and find information in one centralized, secure location.
 Here's a summary of some of KnowledgeOwl's notable features and benefits:

-• Search Functionality: KnowledgeOwl has advanced search capabilities that allow users to quickly find the information they need.
+Search functionality: KnowledgeOwl has advanced search capabilities that allow users to quickly find the information they need.
 When you add new information to your knowledge base, it is automatically indexed so it can be easily retrieved by user searches.
 When users input a search query, a dropdown list of 10 appropriate autosuggestions appears based on the user's input.
 KnowledgeOwl also has a comprehensive search functionality, which factors all indexed fields and displays them based on an efficient ranking algorithm.

-• Check out this SEO guide to learn how to enhance the findability of the content in your public knowledge base.
+Check out this SEO guide to learn how to enhance the findability of the content in your public knowledge base.

-• Ease of Organization and Navigation: KnowledgeOwl makes organization simple by allowing you to sort articles in a variety of ways.
+Ease of organization and navigation: KnowledgeOwl makes organization simple by allowing you to sort articles in a variety of ways.
 For example, Tags and Categories enable various filters that help with content access and navigation.

-• Collaboration with KnowledgeOwl is simple and secure.
+Collaboration with KnowledgeOwl is simple and secure.
 It enables numerous team members to create and update documentation at the same time.
 Earlier versions can be readily reverted to if needed thanks to robust version control features.
 Different levels of access permissions can be easily granted to any user.

-• Analytics: At the time of this writing, KnowledgeOwl does not yet* have its own built-in analytics tool, but if you need analytics, there are integrations with several third-party analytics systems available, such as Google Analytics, PostHog, Plausible, Matomo, and others.
+Analytics: At the time of this writing, KnowledgeOwl does not yet* have its own built-in analytics tool, but if you need analytics, there are integrations with several third-party analytics systems available, such as Google Analytics, PostHog, Plausible, Matomo, and others.

-• *Editor's note: KnowledgeOwl is working on a new reporting and analytics suite that they hope to roll out in 2024.
+*Editor's note: KnowledgeOwl is working on a new reporting and analytics suite that they hope to roll out in 2025.

 With all of these incredible capabilities and more, it is clear why KnowledgeOwl should be the destination for whatever knowledge you need to share.